 At the ECAC Directors General meeting of 19 March 2008, it was decided that the JAA Liaison Office in Cologne would be disbanded by 30 June 2009, whereas the JAA Training Organisation would continue its activities in the legal form of a Dutch Foundation and as an associate body of ECAC.

-Paris, 20 January 2009: Mr Luis Fonseca de Almeida, President of ECAC, Joost Jonker, Director JAA TO, and Haydar Yalcin, Chairman of the JAA Foundation Board signed the arrangements between ECAC and JAA TO, establishing JAA TO as an associate body of ECAC!
+Paris, 20 January 2009: the "Arrangements between ECAC and JAA TO" were signed, establishing JAA TO as an associate body of ECAC!